 It’s time for a furnace tune-up, and the best choice is to connect with the experts.

-The circuit breaker helps in igniting the burner.
+- Circuit breaker: The circuit breaker helps in igniting the burner.
 One of the reasons for circuit breaker tripping is that the blower motor is causing power overloading, which, in turn, trips the circuit breaker failing to ignite the burner.

-The safety switch helps in shutting down the furnace if it gets too hot.
+- The safety switch is open: The safety switch helps in shutting down the furnace if it gets too hot.
 If the safety switch is open, burners will be off and lead to cold air.
 You need to check with an HVAC technician, to resolve the issue.

 We can help you save money and plan your heating and air conditioning needs.
 For any issues related to your HVAC system, call us today!